WordPress/wp-jquery-update-test/readme.txt

 When activated this plugin will not replace the current jQuery but will disable jQuery Migrate.
 For more information about jQuery Migrate please visit: [https://github.com/jquery/jquery-migrate/](https://github.com/jquery/jquery-migrate/).

 == Changelog ==

+= 1.0.1 =
+Update for compatibility with WordPress 5.5-beta1 and newer, allows re-enabling of jQuery Migrate 1.4.1.

 = 1.0.0 =
 Initial release.